 Barcelona's African Film Festival is a unique and original journey to the diversity and creativity of the African continent narrated through its cinematographic language and its cultural expressions.
 Created in 2018, Wallay! offers viewers the opportunity see original independent films which would not otherwise reach Catalunya.

-Films on the 2025 roster include Bolanle Austen-Peters' Funmilayo Ransome-Kuti (Nigeria, 2024) the story of a women's rights leader who fought against colonial oppression and the traditional authorities; Sol de Carvalho's "O Ancoradouro do Tempo (Mozambique, 2023), a crime film that challenges the conventions of the genre, where suspects usually deny their guilt, and that addresses issues such as collective memory, justice and the aftermath of colonialism; and Mohamed Kordofani's Goodbye Julia (Sudan, 2023), a powerful metaphor for the ethnic, religious and social tensions that divide Sudan.
+Films on the 2026 roster included Bolanle Austen-Peters' Funmilayo Ransome-Kuti (Nigeria, 2024) the story of a women's rights leader who fought against colonial oppression and the traditional authorities; Sol de Carvalho's "O Ancoradouro do Tempo (Mozambique, 2023), a crime film that challenges the conventions of the genre, where suspects usually deny their guilt, and that addresses issues such as collective memory, justice and the aftermath of colonialism; and Mohamed Kordofani's Goodbye Julia (Sudan, 2023), a powerful metaphor for the ethnic, religious and social tensions that divide Sudan.

 In addition to enjoying the best African cinematography, Wallay! organizes round-table discussions, workshops, debates and many other activities parallel to the screenings.
 Films will be shown at Filmoteca de Catalunya and the Institut Français. festivalwallay.com